 When these symptoms are particularly severe, a person may meet the criteria for Post-Traumatic Stress Disorder (PTSD); however, trauma takes many forms and can be just as distressing and problematic even if the full criteria for PTSD are not met.

 Thankfully, several psychotherapeutic interventions have proven to be very effective in resolving PTSD and other forms of trauma.

 Currently, I utilize these approaches in my therapy for trauma:

 In order to determine which of these treatments is best for you, the first step is completing a comprehensive intake assessment that will explore your personal story in depth.
 In most cases, intensive trauma treatment does not begin until additional sessions are spent building trust, enhancing relaxation skills, and learning more about the specifics each of these three treatments.
 These steps help you become comfortable with the work ahead, assist you in making an informed choice, and increase the effectiveness of treatment.

 Since trauma and PTSD impact relationships, family members and loved ones also struggle with the effects of trauma.
 Treatment is often even more effective when (at the appropriate time) one or more trusted loved ones are included in the treatment process.
 This may take the form of someone being aware of the treatment goals and being a constructive partner in treatment.
 In other cases, adding family and/or couples therapy is an appropriate option.

-I received my training in PE, CPT and EMDR over five years while working at the Department of Defense providing psychotherapy to active-duty service-members presenting with complex trauma arising from combat exposure, various childhood trauma, and/or adult sexual trauma.
+I received my training in CPT, EMDR and PE while working at the Department of Defense providing psychotherapy to active-duty service-members presenting with complex trauma arising from combat exposure, various childhood trauma, and/or adult sexual trauma.
 For PE and CPT, I completed training with the Center for Deployment Psychology.
 For EMDR, I completed training with EMDR of Greater Washington.